Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model

-Figure \ref{fig:distinct bifurcations} shows the state spaces for $b=0$ and $b=-0.2$ including the distinction of static vs.\ dynamic Turing bifurcations.
-Without adaptation, the system shows static Turing bifurcations.
-For a small value of $b=-0.2$, nearly all formerly static Turing bifurcations are either dynamic, or both dynamic and static Turing bifurcations occur at different non-zero wavenumbers as, for example, in Fig.\ \ref{fig:eigenvalues}, upper row, for $b\neq0$, indicated by small arrows in panels below plots.
+Figure \ref{fig:distinct bifurcations} shows the state spaces for $b=0$ and $b=-0.2$ including the distinction of static vs.\ dynamic Turing instability.
+Without adaptation, the system shows static Turing instabilities only.
+For weak adaptation ($b=-0.2$), nearly all states formerly exhibiting a static Turing instability display either a dynamic Turing instability or a mixed Turing situation.